kadirbalalan/kadirbalalanportfolio/README.txt

-Hello I am Kadir and this is my portfolio.
+This is my portfolio.

+kadirbalalan.github.io